emart126/AnimationsPlus/README.md

 There is now a second page to change the avatars settings\
 such as enabling/disabling weapon holstering and idle animations

+### Future Updates
+-Left handed mode

 ### Credits
 Main Programming: Vance568\
 Animations: Kazarov\
 Helper Library Help:\
+Jimmy H. ("JimmyAnims" Library for Animation Handling)\
-Squishy ("SquAPI" Library for physics)\
+GrandpaScout ("GSAnimBlend" Library for Animation Blending)\
-Katt962 ("KattArmor" Library for Armor overlays)
+Katt962 ("KattArmor" Library for Armor overlays)\
+Squishy ("SquAPI" Library for physics)